Associated Jewish Charities of Baltimore

 Specific exclusions are not publicly detailed, but the general framework indicates:

-• Organizations whose mission conflicts with The Associated's values
+• Organisations whose mission conflicts with The Associated's values

-• For JEEP grants: Organizations already receiving an Associated allocation
+• For JEEP grants: Organisations already receiving an Associated allocation

 • Projects outside their geographic focus areas (Baltimore, Israel, and international Jewish communities)